-You can question the validity of that revelation, but then you’re admitting that the experiences of the divine are at least partly in our head.
+You can question the validity of that revelation, but then you’re admitting that the experiences of the divine are at least partly in our heads.
 After 12 years of meditation, I can quiet my own inner voice as well as anybody can—this was communion, if there is such a thing.

 Do the gods exist?
 I don’t know.